Trevio2/printf/README.md

 Team Project on 0x11.
-C - printf by iDouble and Sammy
+C - printf by Trevio2 and Tijjani

 Group Project: